5 Ways You Can Reduce Capital Gain Tax in South Africa

 What Amount Can be Regarded as Being Tax-Free in South Africa on Capital Gains?

-These are further reduced by various exemptions and exclusions that go a long way in reducing the taxable portion of the capital gain.
-The annual exclusion, for individuals was pegged at R40 000 for the 2024 tax year.
+These are further reduced by various exemptions and exclusions that greatly reduce the taxable portion of the capital gain.
+For the 2025 tax year, the annual exclusion for individuals was pegged at R40 000.
 This allows the taxpayer to shield a part of the gain from taxation.

 The primary residence exclusion is among the most generous exemptions available when selling your house.
 If the property constitutes your primary residence, the first R2 million of any capital gain realized on its sale will be fully exempt from CGT.
 This would be a house that is not used for business purposes, and it should satisfy the size criteria.